jcolag/entropy-arbitrage/2019-12-24-christmas.md

 And it's no accident that Christmas is part of this.
 On one hand, to Christians, the birth of Jesus represents the birth of a new world, and conflating the Sun with the Son is natural at a time of year when (in the northern hemisphere) the Sun has its smallest apparent diameter.
 But on the other hand, as Christianity expanded and (sometimes forcibly) converted new groups of people, it would only make sense to adapt and integrate their traditions, especially when they already overlap.

 However, Christmas was never meant to be an important holiday in Christianity, Easter being the holiday with more metaphysical significance to Church leaders.
-But the crowning of [Charlemagne](https://en.wikipedia.org/wiki/Charlemagne) as the Holy Roman Emperor on Christmas Day in the year 800 increased the holiday's profile, further increased by the crownings of East Anglian King Edmund the Martyr (855) and William the Conqueror (1066).
+But the crowning of {% wiki Charlemagne|Charlemagne|en %} as the Holy Roman Emperor on Christmas Day in the year 800 increased the holiday's profile, further increased by the crownings of East Anglian King Edmund the Martyr (855) and William the Conqueror (1066).

 {% pull ...centered on drunkenness, promiscuity, and gambling, with early carols condemned as lewd... %}